-Command-Line Format numbe number-of-buffers=NUMBER
+Command-Line Format number-of-buffers=NUMBER

-Permitted Values Type numeric
+Туре Numeric

-Default 14
+Default Value 14

-Min 1

-Value
+Minimum Value 1

 Specifies the number of buffers, each 16MB in size, to use during multithreaded options.

 Use a high number for CPU-intensive processing such as backup, particularly when using compression.
 Use a low number for disk-intensive processing such as restoring a backup.
 This value should be at least as high as the number of read threads or write threads, depending on the type of operation.